top of page

 Mike has been an awards juror for ArtPrize, Ann Arbor Street Art Fair (The Original), as well as The CSCA's Creative Best Awards.
 Han was the recipient of a Red Bull Micro Grant and an Art Prize Equity Grant.
 He is currently a steering committee member of the Detroit Partnership for Arts Education and Official Creative for the AASAF.

 Since 2021, Han has helped raise over $350,000 for charitable causes in his effort to make a positive impact with his artistic practice connecting his artwork tangibly to its purpose.
-Mike was the keynote speaker for the 2023 APACC Detroit Gala, was a guest speaker for Strategic Staffing Solution's all hands meeting and was featured on the popular podcast The Good Life Project.
+Han's artwork is prominently displayed in the Korean American Foundation's office in Los Angeles and the Ktown YMCA.
+Mike has been featured on The Good Life Project podcast, was the keynote speaker for the 2023 APACC Detroit Gala, was a guest speaker for a Strategic Staffing Solutions all hands meeting.

 bottom of page